This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Do I Need a Lawyer for the Filing Process?

 These lawsuits are complicated, and the laws tend to favor the medical profession.
-Trying to win a case on your own or with a lawyer with limited relevant experience can derail the process.
+Trying to win a case alone or with a lawyer with limited relevant experience can derail the process.

 How to File a Medical Malpractice Lawsuit in Georgia

-As you begin the process of filing a medical malpractice lawsuit in Georgia, it helps to understand the steps and what you can expect.
+As you begin filing a medical malpractice lawsuit in Georgia, it helps to understand the steps and what you can expect.

 A clear picture of what will happen during this lengthy and complicated process will help you feel more confident in your choices.